 It wasn’t reading the classics that convinced me to become a writer.
 My gateway drug to the world of letters was zines—cheap, photocopied, self-published magazines filled with their authors’ reflections on the world.

 Continue reading From the Underground: A Writer’s Life with Zines by Jeff Miller

-Author Adam Leith Gollner meditates on how a writer seesaws between isolation and community, and on what it means to be a writer, right here, right now.
+The Quebec Writers’ Federation hosted its 17th annual gala on November 18, 2015.
+Author Adam Leith Gollner opened the ceremony with this remarkable meditation on how a writer seesaws between isolation and community, and on what it means to be a writer, right here, right now.

 My daughter was born on August 25, 2014, and during the interminable lead-up to her birth I was, like all new parents, subject to a deluge of unsolicited advice, warnings and thinly-veiled threats from family, friends and complete strangers about what I could expect as a new parent.
 One of the warnings I heard most often was that the time I had for reading was going to be severely curtailed.
 Continue reading Hello Baby, Bye Bye Books by Mike Steeves

 You’ve finished your novel manuscript and you even – finally! – get a publisher.
 It took ten years.
 You have Neanderthal muscles across your brow from frowning at the computer screen.
 But now you’re home-free.
 Bingo!
 Then you get the first slew of comments from your editor… Continue reading Bye Bye Darlings: The Editing Gauntlet by Alice Zorn

 About a year ago, I was invited to give a talk to some graduate students at Queen’s University about what … Continue reading Busting the Myth of Work-Life Balance by Susan Olding